devchaitanya/devchaitanya/README.md

 - 📚 3rd year undergrad major in CS with AI and ROBOTICS

-- 🤖 i love to learn and build things
+- 🤖 love to learn and build things

 - 📫 How to reach me **ck.dev27@gmail.com**